justinvdm/sig/readme.md

 ### `spread(args, fn)`

-Identical to `.apply`, except it accepts the array of arguments as its first argument, the function as its last argument, and the `this` context `spread` is called with as the function call's `this` context.
+Identical to [`Function.prototype.apply`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply), except it accepts the array of arguments as its first argument, the function as its last argument, and the `this` context `spread` is called with as the function call's `this` context.
 Useful for cases where the values put through a source signal are arrays of values and the target signal expects the values as separate arguments.

 ```javascript
 var s = sig()